zhaobenny/bz-cogs/aiuser/README.md

 [p]aiuser add <CHANNEL>
 ```

-Bot owners can change the percentage of eligible messages to reply to:
+Bot owners can change the percentage of eligible message bursts to reply to:
 ```
 [p]aiuser percent <PERCENT>
 ```